St. Petersburg Domestic Violence Attorney Represents Parties in Legal Proceedings

-Harassment, stalking, trespassing and rape are all forms of domestic violence that affect Florida families.
-At the Clearwater law firm of Joseph Montrone, Jr., P.A., I protect clients from abusive spouses and family members by using every tool available under Florida law.
-I also represent those who have been falsely accused or charged with domestic violence crimes.
+The State of Florida takes domestic violence very seriously.
+The law specifically enumerates several violent crimes which, when directed against a current or former household member, qualify as domestic violence.
+At Joseph Montrone, Jr., P.A. in St. Petersburg, I protect clients from abusive spouses and family members by using every tool available under Florida law.
+I also represent those who have been accused or charged with domestic violence crimes.

 Whether you are the victim of one of these crimes seeking protection or someone who is facing domestic violence charges and needs an experienced criminal defense attorney, I can help.